-The café is located on the first floor of the McCarthy Library, Bldg.
-1700.
-Operating hours are 7:30 a.m. to 8:00 p.m., M-Th and 7:30 a.m. - 12 noon on Fridays during the spring and fall semesters and limited hours during the summer semester.
+The café, located on the first floor of the McCarthy Library, Bldg..
+1700, is the home of the best coffee and chicken paninis in the Napa Valley!
+Operating hours are 7:30 a.m. to 7:00 p.m., M-Th and 7:30 a.m. to 1 p.m. on Fridays during the spring and fall semesters and limited hours during the summer semester.
 The café hours are subject to change.